zeke/devcenter-scraper/content/md/getting-started-with-clojure.md

 * Basic Clojure knowledge, including an installed version of [Leiningen](https://github.com/technomancy/leiningen#readme) and a JVM.
 * Your application must use [Leiningen](http://leiningen.org).
 This article assumes the use of Leiningen 2.x, but 1.x is [also available](clojure-support).
 * Your application must run on the [OpenJDK](http://openjdk.java.net/) [version 6 or 7](customizing-the-jdk).
 * A Heroku user account.
-[Signup is free and instant](https://api.heroku.com/signup/devcenter).
+[Signup is free and instant](https://signup.heroku.com/signup/dc).

 ## Local workstation setup

-Install the [Heroku Toolbelt](https://toolbelt.heroku.com/) on your local workstation.
+First, install the Heroku Toolbelt on your local workstation.

+<a class="toolbelt" href="https://toolbelt.heroku.com/">Install the Heroku Toolbelt</a>

 This ensures that you have access to the [Heroku command-line client](/categories/command-line), Foreman, and the Git revision control system.

 Once installed, you'll have access to the `heroku` command from your shell.
 Log in using the email address and password you used when